-A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (with Luisa Carrer and Pierre-Loup Beauregard) submitted
+A Welfare Analysis of Universal Childcare: Lessons From a Canadian Reform (with Luisa Carrer and Pierre-Loup Beauregard) Job Market Paper

-Award: Best Paper Prize 2024 (runner-up) of the Canadian Labour Economics Forum
+Award: Best Young Researcher Paper Prize 2024 (runner-up) of the Canadian Labour Economics Forum

 Veiling and the Economic Integration of Muslim Women in France (with Antoine Jacquet)